 A victim can obtain an order of protection to prevent dissemination and can report the crime to law enforcement.
 Victims can also contact websites directly to have nonconsensual pictures and videos taken down.
 Still, victims often carry around the fear of another post or another e-mail going up worrying and waiting for another attack.

-For instance, when Celia decided to enter a beauty competition, her abusive ex-boyfriend decided to post videos of her engaged in sexual acts—ones that were taken without her knowledge or consent—onto pornography websites.
+For instance, when Celia decided to enter a beauty competition, her abusive ex-boyfriend decided to post videos of her engaged in sexual acts—taken without her knowledge or consent—onto pornography websites.
 He said that he did this in order to “make sure she never lived a normal life ever again.”
 It worked.
 Now, Celia is terrified to live her regular life, constantly in fear of what could happen if she upsets her abuser.
 Even though she was able to flee the relationship, her abuser continues to control her life, and will continue to do so until the law is changed to punish him for this horrific abuse.

 [UPDATE] In late 2017, Survivor Leader Nathaly and Sanctuary helped pass New York City’s cyber sexual abuse bill, which is being used every day.
 Today we proudly celebrate our work and the work of others in the passage of a New York State bill that provides many more survivors like Nathaly with the legal recourse to seek relief from the flood of online harassment that they have long been denied.